Hatuwagadhi Rural Municipality

-Hatuwagadhi (हतुवागढी) is a rural municipality out of 7 rural municipalities of Bhojpur District of Province No. 1 of Nepal.
-There are a total of 9 municipalities in Bhojpur in which 2 are urban and 7 are rural.
+Hatuwagadhi (हतुवागढी) is one of 7 rural municipalities of Bhojpur District of Province No. 1 of Nepal.
+There are a total of 9 municipalities in Bhojpur of which 2 are urban and 7 are rural.

 Hatuwagadhi has an area of 142.61 km2 and the total population of the municipality is 20,543 as of Census of Nepal 2011.